capnp-js/plugin/README.md

 # Serialization Classes
 This plugin generates serialization classes that very similar to those of the [c++ reference implementation](http://kentonv.github.io/capnproto/cxx.html#types).
 Given a schema *someSchema.capnp*, `capnp compile -ojs someSchema.capnp` will generate *someSchema.capnp.d/readers*, *someSchema.capnp.d/builders*, and some internal files:

-* **someSchema.capnp.d/readers.js**:
+## Readers (*someSchema.capnp.d/readers.js*)
 Javascript implementation of structure readers from *someSchema.capnp* plus any constants and enumerations.
 See [Readers](http://kentonv.github.io/capnproto/cxx.html#structs) from the reference implementation documentation.

-* **someSchema.capnp.d/builders.js**:
+## Builders (*someSchema.capnp.d/builders.js*)
 Javascript implementation of structure builders from *someSchema.capnp* plus any constants and enumerations.
 See [Builders](http://kentonv.github.io/capnproto/cxx.html#structs) from the reference implementation documentation.

+## Internal Files
+The following files exist under *someSchema.capnp.d/*, but should not be imported by user code:
 * **someSchema.capnp.d/rTypes.js**:
   Not for importing.
   Structure reader types defined in *someSchema.capnp*, but without populated prototypes.